jbiatek/BSGRulebook/dynamic.md

 #### Piloting

 Any character with piloting in their skill set is allowed to fly a viper themselves.
 These characters have a piloting token in addition to their regular character token, used to represent which viper they are flying.
 These are manned vipers, as opposed to unmanned ones.
 Manned vipers follow the same rules for [activation](#vipers), however a manned viper can only be activated by its pilot.
-The pilot of a viper that is destroyed is sent to Sickbay.
+The pilot of a viper that is damaged or destroyed is sent to Sickbay.

 When granted a [move](#moves), a pilot may move their ship to an adjacent space area at no cost.
 By discarding 1 Skill card, a pilot may move to a location on any other ship just like other characters.

 A pilot may activate their own viper as an action.
 This could mean moving twice in a single turn, first as a move and again as a viper activation.
 Note that discarding a card to move to another ship is *not* available as an action or activation, it is strictly a move.

-Unless otherwise indicated, whenever a pilot stops piloting their viper is returned to the Reserves.
+Unless otherwise indicated, whenever a pilot stops piloting, their viper is returned to the Reserves.
 This includes voluntarily moving to a ship location by discarding a card or being involuntarily moved to the Hangar Deck, Sickbay, Brig, Resurrection Ship, etc.

 <div class="execution" markdown="1">

 ### Execution

-If your character is executed, discard your entire hand of Skill Cards, as well as any Quorum cards <em>attached to your character</em> (these are cards like “Assign Vice President”, not the <em>hand</em> of Quorum cards)<span class="daybreak">, any Mutiny cards, and any miracle tokens</span>. <span class="exodus">If the player executed was the current player, skip their remaining move, action, and Crisis steps.</span>
+If your character is executed, discard your entire hand of Skill Cards, as well as any Quorum cards <em>attached to your character</em> (these are cards like “Assign Vice President”, not the <em>hand</em> of Quorum cards)<span class="daybreak">, any Mutiny cards, and any miracle tokens</span>. <span class="exodus">If you were the current player when you were executed, skip your remaining move, action, and Crisis steps after the execution is finished.</span>

 After that, the execution proceeds differently based on whether you are actually a human or not.